MJsica27/Information-Management-2/README.md

 # Information-Management-2

-uploading my project/activities ive done on this suject
+uploading my project/activities ive done on this subject

 you can see all my project on other branches.